rsumanth25/text-sentiment-analysis/README.md

 ### Conclusion:

 This project provides a comprehensive overview of text sentiment analysis using both library-based and manual methods.
 The comparison between the two approaches highlights the strengths and limitations of each method, offering valuable insights into text processing and sentiment analysis techniques.

-Whether you're interested in learning about sentiment analysis or looking for a practical project to enhance your programming skills, this project serves as an excellent resource.
-The detailed documentation and clear code structure make it easy to understand and extend for further exploration.